NachitoSMO/NachoAchievements/README.md

 `"Unique Scrap Total"`: `"count`" will equal the amount of unique scrap items in the game, including modded. <br>
 `"All Scrap Today"`: `"count"` will equal the amount of scrap that day, both collected and uncollected.
 Will update whenever any callback is triggered, if the `"moon"` variable is equal to the current level ID or "Any". <br>

+Some variables support the `"Unique"` keyword.
+If a variable is set to this keyword, e.g `"scrap"`, you will only progress on the achievement if the element passed on by the callback for this variable hasn't been passed before.
+In this case, it will only update if the scrap acquired hasn't been gotten before.
+If paired with the `"single run"` variable, the progress for this achievement will be saved on the host save file, otherwise, it will be saved to your local general save file.

 Here's a list of every callback, when they trigger, and other variables they output:

 | Callback                  | Other Variables                            | Description                                                        |